purescript-codegen/purescript-ps-cst/README.md

 Objectives:
 - types are copy of purescript-cst
-- paranthesis are added automatically, there is no need to use ExprParens or TypeParens (they are added by purescript parser on parsing phase)
+- parentheses are added automatically, there is no need to use ExprParens or TypeParens (they are added by purescript parser on parsing phase)